natasaignjatovic05/group-5-imdb-labmt-project/README.md

 AI-Use Disclosure: This project used [ChatGPT] to assist in drafting the pandas data-wrangling functions for load_clean.py and the descriptive statistical calculations for our Week 4 quantitative analysis.
 Our Data Wrangler verified the cleaning logic by manually checking the handling of null values (--), and our Quantitative Analyst cross-referenced the AI-generated means and standard deviations with manual calculations on a subset of the labMT data.
 We maintain full responsibility for the code and can explain every line of its implementation.

 ## Group Members
-Natasa Ignjatović, Alessia Jia, Yizhi Liu, Jack Niu, Riccarda Karallus, Junyi Guo.
+Natasa Ignjatović, Alessia Jia, Yizhi Liu, Jack Niu, Ricarda Karallus, Junyi Guo.

 ## Dataset Description